exoboy/openr/README.md

 ```
 "XX Foo Bar YY"
 ```
-This is designed to help remove limitations where you might want to embed a source value in a a destination property like:
+This is designed to help remove limitations where you might want to embed a source value in a destination property like:
 ```
 "Cars in Lot: 24."
 ```